Sabharishraja/NEWSGenie-chatbot/README.md

 Q: Can I use this on my website or app?
 A: Yes!
 It's easy to adapt and deploy with Streamlit or other frameworks.

-Final tips:
-Add your actual Colab notebook link in the Run It section.

-Consider using consistent uppercase/lowercase formatting for tools and section headings.

-You might clarify how conversation memory works or if it persists between sessions (currently session only).

-If you add new features or external APIs, update the README accordingly.

-Let me know if you want me to help you create a polished formatted README file ready to use!